QuestPDF/QuestPDF-Documentation/docs/api-reference/rotate.md

 ![example](/api-reference/rotate-free.png =300x)

-You can apply additional translation to change the rotation origin point:
+You can apply an additional translation to change the rotation origin point:

 ```csharp{9-10,14-15}
 .Padding(25)